This site is best viewed in Netscape Navigator or a similar browser. A 56k modem or faster connection is highly recommended.

 [Mark plays the song while slurring the half-completed lyrics.]

-Mark: We better record it now, because I have to leave in two days and I need to start packing tomorrow.
+Mark: We better record it now, because I have to leave in two days and

 Andy: Come on, is it really going to take all day to pack?